 Netlist

-All netlist tool are loaced in the netlist window.
-This window can be opened by a right click in an empty area of the toolbars and marking the netlist in the window list.
+All netlist tools are loaced in the netlist window.
+This window can be opened by a right click in an empty area of the toolbar and marking the netlist in the window list.
 Also these tools will be opened in case the SchematicEditor is opened.
-Furthermore some netlist tool are part of the Utilities menu.
+Furthermore some netlist tools are part of the Utilities menu.

 netlist load